Not to be super boastful, but I really outdid myself with these Cajun Shrimp & Grits this time.

 Shrimp & grits may look fancy or complicated, but this is so easy to put together.
 I didn’t this time because it honestly didn’t even need any, but you can stir in your favorite cheese (gouda, fresh mozzarella, etc.) to the grits at the end of cooking for an even richer taste.
 Since shrimp cooks so fast, we basically poach them in the cream sauce so they soak up all the juiciness and Cajun-inspired seasonings.

-Please try this and elevate your home breakfast, brunch, brinner - whatever.
-I would eat this any time of the day, honestly.
+Please try these Cajun Shrimp and Grits and elevate your home breakfast, brunch, brinner – whatever.
+I eat this any time of the day, honestly.
+This is also one of the most popular posts on Coined Cuisine, for a great reason!

 For the grits: